Back to the Wharf ’s basic premise is intriguing and potentially powerful but it becomes cluttered with odd directorial, design and writing choices.

 It is enough to call into question the film as a whole, adding confusion to the characters and their relationships even more.
 Even aside from the assault, the romance is never built in a convincing fashion and Pan Xiaoshuang’s fixation on Hang Sao is only fleetingly explained.
 For a drama like Back to the Wharf to be effective, clarity in the characters and relationships is vital – Li Xiaofeng’s drama is unable to grasp that clarity.

 The concept of chain reactions, how every action has a consequence, has been grappled with by countless films; Back to the Wharf tackles this gallantly and for the most part succeeds in its attempt.
 Song Hao is forced into actions later in the film, some of them hurting others physically and mentally, which never would have happened had he not committed manslaughter or even if he had turned himself on that fateful day to the police.
 It is a shame then that Back to the Wharf dampens this concept with too many ideas.
 Is it a film about guilt, political corruption, romance, blackmail?
 It seems to want to be about all of those things, a balance which is not impossible but is certainly very hard to achieve.
 Density is given value over simplicity in Back to the Wharf, when the latter could have made it a rather special film.

-Back to the Wharf is currently being screened digitally at the Glasgow Film Festival: click here to find out more.
+Back to the Wharf was screened digitally at the 2021 Glasgow Film Festival.